 2.12.
-MAP outcome and domestic remedies (Discussion paper - p.
-10)
+MAP outcome and domestic remedies

-21. CAs have a legitimate concern that - in case of domestic court or administrative proceedings carried out in parallel to a MAP - an agreement reached in MAP may be in contradiction with a relevant court decision (or the outcome of other available domestic remedies).
+26. CAs have a legitimate concern that - in case of domestic court or administrative proceedings carried out in parallel to a MAP - an agreement reached in MAP may be in contradiction with a relevant court decision (or the outcome of other available domestic remedies).
 Possible risks of abuse also represent a valid concern.